 Why is it important to respect other people’s personal values and beliefs?

-Once we know what our values and beliefs are we can more easily make space for understanding other people’s values and beliefs.
-Just understanding other people’s values and beliefs in no way diminishes our own beliefs or values.
+Once we know what we value and believe we can more easily make space for understanding other people.
+Just understanding other people’s values and beliefs in no way diminishes our own.
 It is simply a measure of maturity to see that other people have different points of view.
 That they value different things and hold true to an alternate way of believing.

 Very often people believe that when they accept other people’s beliefs as being true for them, they somehow relinquish their own beliefs.
 I do not subscribe to that way of thinking because we all see the world differently.
 We all have different points of view and biases that influence our perception of reality.